 When you visit White Oak Dental for a root canal, we’ll make sure that you feel completely comfortable and well cared for.
 After we assess the issue and diagnose the root of the problem, we can determine whether a root canal is the best next step to take to restore your oral health.
 If it is, we’ll begin the treatment by numbing the area with a local anesthetic.
 That way, you won’t feel an ounce of discomfort during your treatment.

 In order to access the infected portion of your tooth, we’ll make a small access point.
 This will allow us to clean out any infected pulp and sanitize the area, making sure that no lingering bacteria are left behind.
-Using a special substance called gutta percha, our team will refill the treated area of your tooth to restore its structure and top it off with a dental crown to make it stronger.
+Using a special substance called gutta percha, our team will refill the treated area of your tooth root to restore its structure and top it off with a dental crown or composite to make it stronger.

 Aftercare & Maintenance Tips